 - For clear admission to graduate school and the Reading Specialist Masters Program, an applicant must have an overall undergraduate grade point average of 2.5 on a 4.0 scale and a 2.8 on the last 60 hours of undergraduate work.
 In all cases, an applicant must be recommended for admission to the program by the Department of Elementary Education and the academic dean.

-- Before registering for courses, contact Dr. Vi Alexander for advisement and removal of registration block.
+- Before registering for courses, contact Dr. Kimberly Welsh for advisement and removal of registration block.